-- 1. Notwithstanding Article 6.6.3, at the student's request, the Board of Examiners, having discussed the matter with the programme director/coordinator in question, may grant exemption from an examination on condition that the student either: - a) has completed part of a university or higher vocational degree that is equivalent in content and level, or - b) can demonstrate by work experience or otherwise that she/he has sufficient knowledge and skills in respect of the course in question - 2.
-An examination for which an exemption has been granted will be registered with VR. - 3.
-Once a result has been achieved for a course, both an exemption already obtained for that course will lapse and requests for an exemption for that course will not be admissible.
+- 1. Notwithstanding Article 6.6.3, at the student's request, the Board of Examiners, having discussed the matter with the programme director/coordinator in question, may grant exemption from an examination on condition that the student either: - a) has completed part of a university or higher vocational degree that is equivalent in content and level, or - b) can demonstrate to possess sufficient work experience or knowledge and skills in respect to the course in question - 2.
+An examination for which an exemption has been granted will be registered with VR. - Once a result has been achieved for a course, both an exemption already obtained for that course will lapse and requests for an exemption for that course will not be admissible.